- Early exploration results support model for a major sediment-hosted copper system

 - Early stage yet advanced regional geological understanding

-- Company has a commanding footprint over 940 sq km of prospective geology
+- Company has a huge footprint over prospective geology

 What Hannan Metals does:

-Hannan Metals Limited (CVE:HAN) (OTCMKTS:HANNF) is a copper-silver explorer with first-mover advantage in a new frontier copper district in Peru - the world's second-largest producer of the red metal.
+Hannan Metals Limited (CVE:HAN) (OTCMKTS:HANNF) has 'first-mover' advantage and a massive land package at a new frontier copper district in Peru, a country, which is the world's second-largest producer of the red metal.

 Hannan also owns 100% of the County Clare zinc-lead-silver project in the Republic of Ireland, which consists of nine prospecting licenses for 35,444 hectares.